Motu Tane

 Motu Tane (which in Tahitian translates as Man's Island), is a 9.6 acre private island in the lagoon of Bora Bora in French Polynesia.

-It is the located between Paahi, and Pitoraverahi.
+It is located between Paahi, and Pitoraverahi.

 History

 Motu Tane is well known in Bora Bora as having been Paul-Emile Victor's home.
 Paul-Emile Victor was the famous French polar explorer and author and chose as his personal paradise refuge Motu Tane in Bora Bora, to live a peaceful and secluded life.

 The island has coconut groves, encircled by a white sand beach with, just beyond, Polynesia's sparkling turquoise blue waters.

 In 1997, it was purchased by François Nars, artistic director of the well-known cosmetic brand that he founded which carries his name.

 As of 2020, it is for sale.

 Administration

 The island is part of Bora Bora Commune.